Regenerative Agriculture: connecting soil health, native bee habitat, and climate resilience through on-farm management strategies

 Objectives:

-Plan, coordinate and host 4 on farm workshops including demonstrations
+Plan, coordinate and host 4 farm to farmer workshops including demonstrations

 Create 2 short video demonstrations from farm workshops to post online